APS-Networks/APS-One-touch/ReadMe.md

 ## settings.yaml

 This is an input file for the tool so as to minimize user inputs. settings.yaml should be the first file to be modified while preparing APS.

+By default settings.yaml is read from project directory, But user can also give absolute path to other setting file as a CLI argument while executing python scripts.
+Just that every other settings file should have format same as settings.yaml in project path.
+This way user can save different settings in different files with relevant names and need not to modify same file while launching AOT with different settings.

-At minimum set following node values in settings.yaml if different than default :
+At minimum user should check for following node values in settings.yaml if different than default:
-'SWITCH Model'
+- 'SWITCH Model'
-'BF SDE'
+- 'BF SDE'
-'BSP'
+- 'BSP'
-'BUILD_PROFILES' -> selected
+- 'BUILD_PROFILES' -> selected
 For other node details see Profiles section below.

 All package paths are calculated relative to user_home or relative to `PATH_PREFIX` if provided.